staude/mime-types-extended/readme.txt

 == Changelog ==

 = 0.4 =
-0000032: Add GPX Support
+- 0000032: Add GPX Support
-0000033: Add select/deselect all function
+- 0000033: Add select/deselect all function
-0000034: sort mimetypes in alphabetical order
+- 0000034: sort mimetypes in alphabetical order
-0000035: delete pluginoptions on uninstall
+- 0000035: delete pluginoptions on uninstall
+- 0000036: Fix: typos in german translation
+- 0000037: Add OSM (Openstreetmap) Support

 = 0.3.1 =
 correct translations to edit it with codestyling-localization plugin